tari-labs/tari-university/src/digital-assets/confidential-assets/PITCHME.md

 @div[text-left]

 Every non-coinbase transaction input thus limited to one new asset issuance.
-Asset reissuance token(s) must be generated together with initial asset issuance.

 @divend